-My research is engaged with sociological, legal and political issues and aspects of justice and injustice as it relates to the workings of the criminal justice system and the stated primary aim to protect the innocent and convict the guilty.
-It has analysed existing, and contributed new, definitions of miscarriages of justice according to whether they were caused intentionally ("abortions of justice") or unintentionaly ("miscarriages of justice"); quantified the routine and mundane nature of miscarriages of justice as evidenced by official statistics of successful appeals against criminal conviction; distingusihed the many causes (individual and structural) of injustice/miscariages of justice at the pre-trail stage (police and prosecution) and the extensive harmful consequences of wrongful convictions (social, psychological, physical and financial) to individual and secondary victims and society as a whole.
+My research engages with sociological, legal and political issues and aspects of "justice" and "injustice" as those concepts centre on the workings of the criminal justice system and the stated primary aims of public protection and to protect the innocent in society by convicting those who are actually guilty of committing criminal offences.
+It has analysed existing, and contributed new, definitions of miscarriages of justice according to whether they were caused intentionally ("abortions of justice") or unintentionaly ("miscarriages of justice"); quantified the routine and mundane nature of miscarriages of justice as evidenced by official statistics of successful appeals against criminal conviction; distinguished the many causes (individual and structural) of injustice/miscariages of justice at the pre-trail stage (police and prosecution) and the extensive harmful consequences of wrongful convictions (social, psychological, physical and financial) to individual and secondary victims and society as a whole.
 It has shown the accute limitations and failings of the entire post-conviction system (appeal courts, prison and parole systems, CCRC and statutory compensation scheme) to address and/or remedy claims of factual innocence by alleged victims of wrongful conviction and imprisonment.
-In these analyses and critical evaluations, I have utilised the zemiological approach to frame and highlight the harmful consequences of miscarriages of justice and wrongful conviction and imprisonment and the social thought of Michel Foucault and Zygmunt Bauman to aid and frame my explanations.
+In these analyses and critical evaluations, I have utilised the social thought of Michel Foucault and Zygmunt Bauman and the zemiological approach to frame the harmful consequences of miscarriages of justice and wrongful conviction and imprisonment.

-I am currently working on alleged allegations of child sexual abuse.
+I am currently researching alleged allegations of child sexual abuse.

 I have over 50 publications in peer-reviewed academic journals, edited book collections, articles in professional journals, magazines, broadsheet newspapers and official reports.